timoschick/pet/README.md

     return [text_a, '.', text_b, '.
 Overall, it was ', self.mask], []
 ```

+### PET with Multiple Masks

+By default, the current implementation of PET and iPET only supports a fixed set of labels that is shared across all examples and verbalizers that correspond to a single token.
+If you want to use verbalizers that correspond to multiple tokens ([as described here](http://arxiv.org/abs/2009.07118)), you need to define a custom `TaskHelper` and add it to the `TASK_HELPERS` dictionary in `pet/tasks.py`.
+As a starting point, you can check out the classes `CopaTaskHelper`, `WscTaskHelper` and `RecordTaskHelper` in `pet/task_helpers.py`.
+In the next release of PET, using verbalizers with multiple masks will be enabled by default.

 ## 📕 Citation

-If you make use of the code in this repository, please cite the following paper:
+If you make use of the code in this repository, please cite the following papers:

     @article{schick2020exploiting,
       title={Exploiting Cloze Questions for Few-Shot Text Classification and Natural Language Inference},